datawithhumaira/Implementing-Row-Level-Security-RLS---Power-BI/README.md

 # Implementing-Row-Level-Security-RLS - Power-BI
-Power BI Row-Level Security implementation using Static RLS, Dynamic RLS, and Security Mapping for Tailspin Traders.
+Power BI Row-Level Security implementation using Static RLS, Dynamic RLS, and Security Mapping for XYZ Traders.

 When the company decides that not all employees should have access to all company data.
 To address this challenge, they implementes Row-Level Security (RLS) in Microsoft Power BI, allowing a single report to securely serve multiple departments while ensuring each user only sees data relevant to their role.